Big Bend Directions: Plan Your Trip

 Ready For A Road Trip To Big Bend National Park

 Even with the cold and overcast weather, I absolutely enjoyed my time in Big Bend.
 The variety of landscape really surprised me.
 What I expected to see was cacti, and instead I saw foliage, many different types of trees, grasses, rocks, canyons, meadows, etc. It seemed every turn took us to a different landscape.
 Big Bend truly was a jungle in the desert, and it definitely exceeded my expectations.
+The best time of year to visit Big Bend is when you can fully appreciate this diverse beauty without the extreme heat.

 Tips and take home messages